2026 Memorial Tournament longshot picks, odds, PGA props: This golf parlay could return over $80,000

 Scottie Scheffler has done just about everything in his career, but he's yet to three-peat a tournament.
-At the Memorial Tournament 2026, he'll get that chance and is the +310 favorite.
-However, this is a signature event, so he'll face plenty of competition, and several others could factor into your PGA picks or a Memorial Tournament parlay.
+At the Memorial Tournament 2026, he'll get that chance and is the +310 favorite in the 2026 Memorial Tournament odds, with Rory McIlroy (+1200) the next closest on the PGA odds board.
+However, this is a Signature Event, so he'll face plenty of competition, and several others could factor into your PGA picks or a Memorial Tournament parlay.
 Patrick Cantlay also has two wins at this event, in addition to another pair of top 5s.
 Predicting a top 5 for Cantlay this week could result in a +435 payout within a golf longshot parlay.

 From finishing positions to winning scores to the nationality of the winner to head-to-head matchups, there are endless golf props to consider.
-Can Scheffler become the first golfer since 2011 to win any event three years in a row, and what other Memorial Tournament 2026 bets should your ponder?
+Can Scheffler become the first golfer since 2011 to win any event three years in a row, and what other Memorial Tournament 2026 bets be on your card?
 Before making any 2026 Memorial Tournament picks or golf parlays, you need to see this golf parlay from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.